thedrlambda/typed-cmdargs/Readme.md

 ## How to contribute

-Make sure the tests are passing, then just send me a pull request.
+Make sure the tests are passing and that there are only `dev` dependencies, then just send me a pull request.

-_Notice_: I only want `dev` dependencies.